JJ-Eon/game_guides/content/eternal-ending.md

 Welcome to the Eternal Ending guide.

 ## How to get the Eternal Ending

-This is a placeholder for the guide content.
-You can edit this file (`content/eternal-ending.md`) to add your actual walkthrough.
+This is a work in progress.